Medical Leave Resource Page

 - You will need to complete the "Claim Statement of Employee" section.
 Question 18 should be answered: Other: "accrued leave LESS SDI".

-- Your physician will need to complete the "Doctor's Certificate."
+- Your or your eligible family member's physician will need to complete the "Doctor's Certificate."

 - You will also need to complete the "HIPAA Authorization."

 Upon completion, please make copies for your records and submit your forms to:

 Employment Development Department